PraisesPJMT/Personal-Catalog/README.md

 > This project implemented a console app that will help you to keep a
 > record of different types of things you own: books, music albums, and games.
-> Everything was based on the UML class diagram presented below.
+> Everything was based on the [UML class diagram](https://github.com/microverseinc/curriculum-ruby/blob/main/group-capstone/images/catalog_of_my_things.png).
 > The data are stored in JSON files.
 A database was also prepared with
 > tables structure analogical to the console app program's class structure.